 Video sharing websites like YouTube and Vimeo have long been very special platforms for recreational use.
 As well as being educational, informative and entertaining, streaming content can take up a lot of recreational time.

 One of the greatest technological breakthroughs is being able to speak to a distant relative on the other side of the world.
-This technology is performed by a software known as Voice over Internet Protocol (VoIP).
+This technology is performed by a software known as Voice over Internet Protocol (VoIP) like provider Nextiva, you can check Nextiva reviews before using them.

 Oddly enough, it was first heralded in Eastern Europe and quickly spread to the developed western nations at some point in the early 1990s.
 We were always able to speak to our grandparents in Australia, the sister who emigrated to Canada or the son who went on his gap year to India via a telephone call.
 The cost was extremely expensive, until VoIP drove this down until it was actually free.